從 3daysofdesign 與哥本哈根的日常街廓,尋找設計的本質

 3daysofdesign: A Borderless City Showcase

-This unique format—where visitors navigate between city blocks and canals map in hand—has evolved from a modest alliance of a few Danish brands into a globally recognized beacon of Nordic design.
-Scattered across various districts, the festival hosts over 600 simultaneous events within just three days.
+It is this distinctive format, visitors navigating between city blocks and canals with map in hand, that has grown from a modest alliance of a few Danish brands into a globally significant celebration of Nordic design.
+Events are scattered across the city's districts, with over six hundred taking place simultaneously within three days.

-You might start your morning with a yoga session that doubles as a spatial experience, followed by a hands-on workshop.
-When fatigue sets in, you can grab a coffee at a sidewalk café before heading to a brand-hosted design panel or joining a guided Design Walk.
-Alternatively, you could watch artisans demonstrate traditional chair weaving or wheel-thrown pottery, culminating in a communal Long Table Dinner.
-Over these three days, you realize one beautiful truth: you never actually left the exhibition.
+You might start your morning with a yoga session woven into a spatial experience, followed by a hands-on workshop.
+When you need a pause, you grab a coffee at a sidewalk café, then move on to a brand-hosted design talk or join a guided Design Walk led by locals.
+Or you could watch artisans demonstrate chair weaving and wheel-thrown pottery, and end the day sharing a communal Long Table Dinner.
+After three days, you realize you never left the exhibition.

 2026 年展區圖。© 3daysofdesign